Dare-marvel/Hackerrank-Solutions/C/Breaking the Records.md

             max[i] = max[i-1];
         }
     }

-    for (j = 0; j < n - 1; j++)
+    // Loop to count the number of increasing sequences in 'min' array for (j = 0; j < n - 1; j++)
     {
         if (min[j] > min[j + 1])